A Framework for Understanding Scriptures

 • Revelation 1 to 3 - was written with a focus primarily on Christian Gentiles—the invited

-• Revelation 4 to 18 - was written primarily to true Israel as "the elect"
+• Revelation 4 to 18 - was written primarily to true Israel as "the elect."

 • Revelation 19 to 21 - applies to all, finally united as one new man.

 The basis for this framework comes from Jesus’ words when confronted by the Gentile woman, “But He did not say a word in answer to her.
 And His disciples came and asked Him [repeatedly], "Send her away, because she keeps shouting out after us."
-He answered, "I was commissioned by God and sent only to the lost sheep of the house of Israel."”
+He answered, "I was commissioned by God and sent only to the lost sheep of the house of Israel."
 Matthew 15:22–24 AMP.

-What does the framework mean or how does that affect our reading of scriptures?
+What does the framework mean, or how does that affect our reading of scriptures?

 While it is a given that "All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness"1 "it must be 'accurately' handled."2

-Give thought to this framework and how this might influence the interpretation and accurate handling of scripture.
+Consider this framework and how this might influence the interpretation and accurate handling of scripture.

 Footnotes: